Kalunge/namefy/README.md

 - git clone ```git@github.com:Kalunge/namefy.git```
 - `cd namefy`
 - `npm install`
-- run the index.htm file using live server
+- run the index.htm file in your browser, beware of using live server if you have autosave in your vscode as it triggers unwanted refresh.

 ## Test